dusuniot/Dusun_BLE_Code_Sample/README.md

 # Dusun BLE code sample
-	This is a project containing code samples for Dusun IoT gateway BLE connection.
+	This is a project containing code samples which use Bluez Dbus APIs for Dusun IoT gateway BLE connections .

 ## Tutorial:
 	1. edit the makefile, enter the correct corsstool env